UoB-HPC/SimEng/docs/sphinx/developer/components/branchPred.rst

 TAGE Predictor
 --------------------
-The ``TagePredictor`` is a TAGE predictor of the type described in https://inria.hal.science/hal-03408381/document.
+The ``TAGEPredictor`` is a TAGE predictor of the type described in https://inria.hal.science/hal-03408381/document.
 Unlike ``GenericPredictor`` and ``PerceptronPredictor``, this predictor uses a series of prediction tables, each of which uses an increasing global history size.
 E.g., the default prediction table will be indexed by the address itself, then the following tables will use global histories of length 2, 4, 8, 16, ....

 Tagged prediction tables
     The prediction returned from this branch predictor will be that determined by the table with the largest global history that has an entry corresponding to the given branch.
 To determine whether or not a table entry corresponds to the present branch or not, a hash is made from the branch's address and the global history.
 Each table entry has a usefulness counter which is updated when the prediction differs from the next-best prediction.
 On incorrect prediction, if possible, replace a non-useful entry in a table with more global history.